 Continued racial discrimation and marginalisation of the black majority led to the Morant Bay rebellion in 1865 which was put down by the Governor 'with such brutality that he was recalled from his position'.
 (Source: Wikipedia article on Jamaica)

-Duncan married Bridget Daly sometime before 1831.
-Bridget was the daughter of a prominent attorney James Daly of Black River.
-Unfortunately for Duncan, Bridget died at Friendship (which Duncan's uncle appears to have left by 1819) on 23 October 1831 aged 19.
-(Note that this was around the time of the slave uprising).
+Duncan Robertson married Bridget Daly on 8 January 1831 at Derry plantation in Manchester parish.
+Bridget was the daughter born in Jamaica of a prominent attorney, James Daly of Black River.
+Unfortunately for Duncan, Bridget died at Friendship (which Duncan's uncle appears to have left by 1819) on 23 October 1831 aged 18.

 During his time in Jamaica, Duncan Robertson owned or managed four plantations - Gilnock Hall, Belmont, Friendship and New Buildings.
 It is understood that he purchased the last plantation outright.
 He was also attorney for seven other estates by 1832 'including those of the Fosters and Foster Brhams at Elim and Mesopotamia, and that of John Chambers and Northampton.